 Your personal contributions to a pension normally qualify for income tax relief at your marginal rate(s).
 Most commonly, individuals pay 80% of their contribution and the pension scheme claims the remaining 20% from the government.
-Therefore 20% tax relief is available to non-taxpayers and to Scottish taxpayers whose highest tax rate is 19%.
-If your highest rate of tax is over 20%, is therefore available to non-taxpayers and to Scottish taxpayers whose highest tax rate is 19%.
-If your highest rate of tax is over 20%, you can claim the balance under income tax selfassessment.
+These rates apply across the UK, so income taxed at the 19% starter rate in Scotland gets 20% tax relief.
+If your highest rate of tax is over 20%, you can claim the balance under income tax self-assessment.
+If your highest rate of tax is over 20%, you can claim the balance under income tax self-assessment.

-Pension contributions reduce the income that is taken into account in the phasing out of the personal allowance where income exceeds £100,000, so they can potentially help you avoid an effective tax rate of up to 60% (63% in Scotland in tax year 2023/24, rising to 67.5% in 2024/25) on part of your income.
+Pension contributions reduce the income that is taken into account in the phasing out of the personal allowance where income exceeds £100,000, so they can potentially help you avoid an effective tax rate of up to 60% (63% in Scotland) on part of your income.
 Contributions can also help you to sidestep the additional rate tax band, which starts at £125,140 of taxable income, or the high-income child benefit tax charge, which affects those with income over £50,000.

-EXAMPLE

-Pensions tax relief
+EXAMPLE Pensions tax relief